 - 1 of 2

 Steady growth and record poverty reduction over the past 20 years have made Ghana an African success story.
-GDP has grown between 4 and 8 percent annually over the past decade and is expected to continue to grow in coming years.
+Gross domestic product (GDP) has grown between 4 and 8 percent annually over the past decade and is expected to continue to grow in coming years.
 Agricultural growth has been the major driver of poverty reduction, especially in the southern part of Ghana.
 The sector is the largest source of employment for Ghanaians and is dominated by smallholder farmers producing food and cash crops.

 Results by the numbers*